ADVICE | AUGUST 29 2025

 Economic considerations

-Although the cost per liter may seem slightly higher in some cases for canola oil, its greater yield more than compensates for it.
+Although Canola oil may sometimes cost slightly more per liter, its higher yield more than makes up for it..
 In a daily restaurant operation, what matters is not just how much the oil costs, but how long it lasts and what quality of frying it offers.

 Fewer oil changes, less residue formation, and greater thermal stability mean that canola oil offers a better cost-benefit ratio in the long run compared to corn oil.